 If you believe that you or another individual has been subjected to any conduct of the type prohibited by the Equal Employment Opportunity and Non-Discrimination Policy, you are required to report the relevant facts promptly.

 Employees should ordinarily direct such reports to the Campus Director.
-Alternatively, employees may direct reports to the Chief of Staff or Executive Director.
+Alternatively, employees may direct reports to the Chief of Staff, Executive Director or HR Coordinator.
 Employees should choose whichever individual they feel more comfortable contacting under the circumstances.
 Employees should report the conduct regardless of the offender’s position at ADCS and should also report the conduct even if the offender is not employed at ADCS (for example, a vendor or consultant).
 Prompt reporting is very important so that ADCS can act to stop the conduct before it is repeated.
 All reports will be followed up promptly, with further investigation conducted where needed to confirm facts or resolve disputed facts.
 In conducting its investigations, ADCS will strive to keep the identity of individuals making reports as confidential as possible.
 However, confidentiality cannot be assured because it may be necessary to discuss allegations with the accused individual and/or others in order for ADCS to conduct a thorough investigation.

 Employees involved in an investigation are expected to:

-• Cooperate fully;
+Agree to limit the flow of information only to those who need to know as determined by ADCS.

-• Be completely honest and forthcoming; and
+Be completely honest and forthcoming; and

-• Agree to limit the flow of information only to those who need to know as determined by ADCS.
+Cooperate fully.

 If, as a result of the investigation, it is determined that unlawful discrimination, harassment and/or sexual harassment has occurred, ADCS will take such prompt remedial action as it deems reasonably necessary under the circumstances to both stop the inappropriate conduct and prevent it from recurring in the future.
 Depending on the circumstances, appropriate remedial action may take the form of disciplinary action, up to and including termination of employment.